vedph/cadmus-migration-v2/docs/add.md

 5 --> 6[_XX]
 ```

 >The tree structure may seem an overcomplication when dealing with a single linear branch, but it is really useful when rendering more complex data.
+For instance, we might be able to transform a linear tree into a binary branching tree, and adopt a parallel segmentation strategy.
 See below for more.

 Note that here a node contains text with a LF character, which is used to mark the end of the original line.
 Typically this is adjusted in the next step so that such nodes are split.